-- Conduct outreach on procurement to local chambers of commerce and other diverse business groups, demonstrating CEA's commitment to a diverse and inclusive workforce within the confines of Proposition 209. - Increase the information about Supplier Diversity on CEA's website. - CEA will explore hosting or co-hosting a workshop with CPUC staff to create better awareness of the Supplier Clearinghouse and its certification method.
-CEA will strive to provide translation services so minority-owned businesses that may speak another language are able to participate. - For firms that win future solicitations, CEA will send them the Supplier Diversity voluntary survey following the contract award to capture demographic data for the purposes of GO 156 reporting.
+- Continue to conduct outreach on procurement to local chambers of commerce and other diverse business groups, demonstrating CEA's commitment to a diverse and inclusive workforce within the confines of Proposition 209. - Increase the information about Supplier Diversity on CEA's website. - As of December 2023, CEA has begun expanding our staff.
+With these additional resources, it is our intention to continue exploring the possibility of hosting or co-hosting a workshop with CPUC staff to create better awareness of the Supplier Clearinghouse and its certification method.
+CEA will strive to provide translation services so minority-owned businesses that may speak another language are able to participate. - For firms that win future solicitations, CEA will continue to send them the Supplier Diversity voluntary survey following the contract award to capture demographic data for the purposes of GO 156 reporting. - CEA encourages supplier diversity on our webpage.
+As of February 2024, CEA has voluntarily submitted to have our logo added to the Supplier Clearinghouse website for supplier awareness.
+In addition, details surrounding CEA's Supplier Diversity Program and information regarding the CPUC Supplier Clearinghouse Certification can be found on the main page of the CEA website under the Resources menu. - For 2024, CEA plans to implement a Feed-In Tariff (FIT) Program, which will include a FIT schedule, application, and power purchase agreement (PPA).
+Once the program is finalized, CEA's FIT program will be based on eligibility requirements and other criteria as determined by the CEA.
+The finalized program materials will reference the [Supplier Diversity Policy] and incorporate the policy as a component of the application review process.